codesyntax/cs_flickrgallery/README.md

 The project is licensed under GPLv2.

+Parts of this project have been adapted from [collective.ptg.flickr](https://github.com/collective/collective.ptg.flickr)

 ## Credits and acknowledgements 🙏

 Generated using [Cookieplone (0.9.7)](https://github.com/plone/cookieplone) and [cookieplone-templates (ed4fa08)](https://github.com/plone/cookieplone-templates/commit/ed4fa08f29fbca564b8871163f66a67ed5f4acf4) on 2025-06-04 13:23:09.646096.
 A special thanks to all contributors and supporters!